Dutch-Man/Company/readme.txt

-Some work I do when I was in company.
+Some work I did when I was in company.